-I came across this article on Facebook “Can a Christian drink alcohol?”
-It did a fine job of warning people of the very real dangers of alcohol.
-It’s important people need to hear those dangers loud and clear.
-Alcohol when abused causes much pain.
+I came across this article on Facebook a few years back “Can a Christian drink alcohol?”
+It did an excellent job of warning people of the very real dangers of alcohol.
+It’s important.
+People need to hear those dangers loud and clear.
+Alcohol, when abused, causes much pain.
 My grandfather was an alcoholic and was apart of AA his whole life.
 I understand.

 The problem with the debate of alcohol is every person I have heard preach against it has stopped short of the real problem alcohol represents.
-In stopping short they make alcohol out to be evil when there is nothing in scripture or in 2000 years of church writing that would show alcohol as evil.
-Alcohol is not evil the abuse of it is.
-The inordinate reliance on it is.
+In stopping short, they make alcohol out to be evil when there is nothing in scripture or in 2000 years of church writing that would show alcohol as evil.
+Alcohol is not evil; the abuse of it is.
+The excessive reliance on it is.
 Alcohol does not ruin marriages as the author of the above link purports.
 It’s something far more sinister that ruins marriages.
-Just talking about the negative side effects of alcohol as he does isn’t even intellectually honest.
+Just talking about the adverse side effects of alcohol as he does isn’t even intellectually honest.

-I grew up in a church culture that through proof texting and liberal interpretation of the scripture they actually taught that Jesus never drank wine he only drank grape juice.
+I grew up in a church culture that, through proof-texting and liberal interpretation of the scripture taught that Jesus never drank wine, he only drank grape juice.
 I have also been in situations where I have been teased by Christians because I was not drinking alcohol.
 Both are wrong.
-We stop short in the debate over the consumption of alcohol when we fail to communicate and that the problem is not fermented grapes the problem is you and me.
+We stop short in the debate over the consumption of alcohol when we fail to communicate and that the problem is not fermented grapes; the problem is you and me.
 We hammer on the symptom but fail to address the cancer far below.

-Love how Tim Keller in his commentary on Romans address the Idols of our hearts.
+Love how Tim Keller, in his commentary on Romans, addresses the Idols of our hearts.

 In the book of Romans, Paul develops a profound anatomy of sin.
 He shows us that sin goes much deeper than mere behavioral violations; it begins at the motivational level.
-This is why, as he will go on to explain in Romans 8, sin cannot be resisted through mere willpower, but only through the application of gospel truth by the Holy Spirit, at the motivational level.
+This is why, as he will go on to explain in Romans 8, sin cannot be resisted through mere willpower.
+The only cure to sin through the application of gospel truth by the Holy Spirit, at the motivational level.

 1. Our root problem is our unwillingness to glorify God, to give him the centrality that is his due

-2. Therefore, we choose created things to be our “gods.”
+2. Therefore, we choose to create things to be our “gods.”
 In order to deny God control of our lives, each of us chooses a created thing (or things) to live for and worship instead.

 3. Therefore, each life is distorted by a life lie.
 At the base of all our life choices, our emotional structure, and our personality is a false belief system centered on an idol—the belief that something besides God can give us the life and joy that only God can give.
 We have “exchanged the truth of God for a lie” (1:25).
 We look to something besides Jesus to be our “savior,” our “righteousness,” the thing that makes us good and acceptable.